7 Steps to a Comprehensive Backlink Audit

 It's up to you how "strict" your backlinks cleaning-up will be, but removing lots of backlinks at once may cause a ranking drop, so, not to overdo with link removal, you need to smell-test the suspicious links manually and get rid of your links in the most "glaring" cases only.

 How-to: Examine the risky linking domains.
-Still in Backlink Profile -> Linking Domains, in the Linking domains tab, go through the available columns to double-check all the suspicious links you've found.
-Select the domains and click to check if the domain is relevant to your topic, and if the website itself is trustworthy.
+Still in Backlink Profile -> Linking Domains submodule, in the Linking domains tab, go through the available columns to double-check all the suspicious links you've found.
+Select the domains and click the update button to check if the domain is relevant to your topic, and if the website itself is trustworthy.

 Tips: 1.
 Check how much traffic each backlink brings.
 Although not an SEO factor, stats on traffic through backlinks let you see which of your links bring actual visits to your site.